2023 Georgia Bulldogs football team: Outgoing transfers

-Ten Georgia Bulldogs players via NCAA Transfer Portal during or after the 2022 season.
+Sixteen Georgia Bulldogs players via NCAA Transfer Portal during or after the 2022 season.

 Incoming transfers

-Over the off-season, Georgia added three players via transfer portal.
+Over the off-season, Georgia added four scholarship players via transfer portal.
 According to 247 Sports, Georgia had the No. 40 ranked transfer class in the country.

 Returning starters

 Recruiting class

 Georgia signed 26 players in the class of 2023.
 The Bulldogs' recruiting class ranks No. 2 in the 247Sports and Rivals rankings.
 19 signees were ranked in the ESPN 300 top prospect list.
-Alabama also signed walk-ons during national signing period.
+Georgia also signed walk-ons during national signing period.